-ADVERTISER DISCLOSURE: The editorial content on this page is not provided by any financial institution and has not been reviewed, approved or otherwise endorsed by any of these entities.
+ADVERTISER DISCLOSURE: The editorial content on this page is not provided by any financial institution and has not been reviewed, approved or otherwise endorsed by any of these entities prior to publication.

 Turns out, your physical well-being isn’t the only thing at stake when you go to the hospital.
 So too is your financial well-being.
 That’s because no debt is more common than medical debt.

 The numbers are staggering in their scope.
 According to the Consumer Financial Protection Bureau, more than half of all collection notices on consumer credit reports stem from outstanding medical debt, and roughly 43 million consumers – nearly 20% of all those in the nationwide credit reporting system – have at least one medical collection on their credit report.